bigsk1/sd-ascii-image/README.md

 - **ASCII Width**: Adjusts the width of the ASCII art.
 Range: 50-200.
 - **Letter Spacing**: Adjusts the spacing between ASCII characters.
 Range: 0-20.
 - **Font Size**: Adjusts the font size of the ASCII characters.
 Range: 8-48.
 - **Font Type**: Allows you to select different fonts for the ASCII art.
 Options include "default", "Arial", "Courier New", "Times New Roman", "Comic Sans MS", and "Verdana". - these are on most windows machine already, if you don't have a certain font the default is used automatically
+- **Background colors**: Select up to 20 different background colors

 ![Example Image](./ascii2.png)